Extensions, STEM Guides and More!

 If you scan it, KIBO will do it

-With these programming wooden blocks, children scan their program and tell KIBO what to do.
+With these programming wooden blocks, children scan their program and tell KIBO what to do, learning early coding.
 By connecting the wooden blocks they are building a sequence of instructions, with a beginning and an end.
 When finished, they watch their KIBO come alive!
 Programming Wooden Blocks include:

 - Begin and End Blocks – To be used to begin and end any programming sequence